JCMexplains/writing-for-success-2023/textbook.md

 than the fact she would be late for work.
 We could also write the sentence this way:

-**Revised sentence:** Tracy stopped to help the injured man even though she would be late for work.
+**Revised sentence**: Tracy stopped to help the injured man even though she would be late for work.

 The meaning remains the same in both sentences, with the subordinating